HigherOrderCO/Kind/blog/3-getters-and-setters.md

   }
 ```

-Kind's obvious solution
+Kind-Lang's obvious solution
 -----------------------

-Since the last version, Kind features a built-in getter and setter syntax that
+Since the last version, [Kind-Lang](https://github.com/kind-lang/kind), a modern functional
+programming language and theorem prover, features a built-in getter and setter syntax that
 makes these operations succinct:

 ```javascript